 Regulations and standards are continually evolving and present a challenging risk.
 For example, in January 2013, the Japanese government announced a change to its import requirements on U.S. beef.
 Because the change enabled a significant increase in the amount of product qualifying for export to Japan, it negatively impacted the premiums typically seen in the marketplace for source and age verified cattle.
-Due to the diversification of our product offerings and our strategy of managing to profitability, we believe we are able to quickly minimize the impact of any adverse changes in regulations or verification standards.
-While we attempt to mitigate these risks by creating innovative programs that mitigate the risk of rapidly changing regulations and verification standards, we can give no assurance that we will be successful in overcoming the potential negative impact to the results of our operations.
+In March 2020, the World Health Organization declared the outbreak of novel coronavirus disease ("COVID-19") as a pandemic which negatively impacted certain aspects of our business due to government-mandated closures and social distancing measures.
+Due to our commitment to innovation, diversification of our product offerings, and our strategy of managing profitability, we believe we can quickly minimize the impact of any adverse changes in regulations or verification standards.
+While we attempt to mitigate these risks, we can give no assurance that we will be successful in overcoming the potential negative impact to the results of our operations.